obbish/lpadmin_easy_add/README.md

 what's this?
 -------------------
-- a bash script that lets you:
+- a terminal script that lets you:
   - add printers via a selection menu
   - pre-define what printers to choose from
   - keep adding printers until you are done